Amarpatel0797/M1_Application_Calender/3_Implementation/src/README.md

-# Stepin_c_minproject
+# simple_calculator_minproject
-this is the sample project
+this is a program for caluclotor project
-nothing changed